-As Illinois continues to reopen, early intervention (EI) may be provided in-person.
-Of course, it remains your choice whether you receive EI in person, by phone, or via live video visits or put services on hold until you are ready.
-If you choose to pursue in-person EI visits, here are some ways to protect yourself, your family, and your EI professional.
+Early intervention (EI) may be provided in-person, by phone, or via live video visits.
+Your EI providers and service coordinator will also voice their opinions about the type of EI visits your family receives.
+Together, you may choose the best type of visit for your family.
+If you choose to pursue in-person EI visits, here are some ways to protect yourself, your family, and your EI professionals.

 If possible, consider having the in-person visit outside.
 This way you can limit interactions between the EI professional and your family and home environment.

-You and your EI provider should wear a mask at all times during the visit.
-Even if you are in your home, you can minimize risk by wearing a mask.
+You and your EI provider are encouraged to wear a mask during the visit.
+If your EI visit is outdoors and you can physically distance, masks can be removed.
 Notably, children under age 2 do not need to wear a mask.
-Visit the CDC for information about how to appropriately wear a mask.
+Visit the CDC for information about the use and care of face masks.

 If you or anyone in your home is demonstrating signs of COVID-19, feeling sick, and/or have a temperature, cancel your visit.
-If you have been exposed to anyone who has tested positive for COVID-19, postpone all in-person EI visits for 14 days.
-Visit the CDC for information about COVID-19 symptoms.
+If you have been exposed to anyone who has tested positive for COVID-19, closely monitor your family for symptoms and follow CDC quarantine guidelines.

 Wash your hands and your child’s hands properly before and after the EI session.